shahilendra/hashing-password-filter/trunk/ReadMe.txt

 • Create the aforementioned users and add the following special permission to syncAppUser o Allow Log On Locally o Log on as a batch job
+• Copy the accluded ini to the ProgramData folder ("C:\Documents and Settings\All Users\Application Data" under windows server 2003)
+• Modify the copy of the ini file with your data
+• Make it readable only by administrators account
 • Copy GoogleHashUpdater.exe in syncAppPath and change permissions to allow execution by syncAppUser
 • Activate the option "User must change password at next logon" for all the accounts to sync
 • Restart the machine